MichaelMiller-/sec21/docs/api/for_each_indexed.md

 *#include [<sec21/for_each_indexed.h>](include/sec21/for_each_indexed.h)*

 Executes the passed function per element with the associated index.
+There is another overload where the start index can be specified.

 ```c++
 auto input = std::vector{ 4, 3, 2, 1 };